paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-024-congressional-accountability.md

 Rule 45(b) of the Federal Rules of Civil Procedure, referred to in subsec. (f)(1), is set out in the Appendix to Title 28, Judiciary and Judicial Procedure.

-Subchapter II of this chapter, referred to in subsec. (g), was in the original “title II”, meaning title II of Pub.
+Subchapter II, referred to in subsec. (g), was in the original “title II”, meaning title II of Pub.
 L. 104–1, Jan.
 23, 1995, 109 Stat.
 7, which is classified principally to subchapter II of this chapter.
 For complete classification of title II to the Code, see Tables.

 <a id="section-1406"></a>